MMLab-CU/CLUE/doc/source/stringex.rst

 .. note::

-    To be consistent with the standard, these extended functionalities are provided as global functions (within the namespace ``cppstdx``) instead of member functions.
+    To be consistent with the standard, these extended functionalities are provided as global functions (within the namespace ``clue``) instead of member functions.

 Make String View